German Shepherd Puppies Available

 Contact us for more information on homing one of the puppies, Phone calls only as fake texts will not be replied to

 We only breed one or two litters a year, male or female puppies should be reserved in advance.
 Breeding for good temperament and type with over 40 years’ experience.
-Our dogs are leading the way with excellent conformation and incredible movement without loosing the adorable German shepherd Dog love of family and property. males & female puppies available from the 9th of February to family home only. +44 (0)7595 432095 Phone calls only as texts and emails will not be replied to
+Our dogs are leading the way with excellent conformation and incredible movement without loosing the adorable German shepherd Dog love of family and property. males & female puppies available to family home only. +44 (0)7595 432095 Phone calls only as texts and emails will not be replied to

 Meet the Parents